richllews/jiradashboard/README.md

 1) Open the Terminal (on mac)
 2) Navigate to the relevant directory using cd <directory>
 3) Type: python3 dashboard.py
-4) You will be asked for the sprint ID (which you can see when you look at the URL of your jira reports)
+4) You will be asked for the Board ID (which you can see when you look at the URL of your jira board)
 5) You will be a message that the html file has been created in your directory
 6) Open the html file